The Science Behind Belief and Why Our Thoughts Create Our Reality

 A powerful daily practice - Affirmations

 This is why I find affirmations to be one of the most powerful tools for achieving our acting goals.
 Because I can retrain my brain to rehsape beliefs I have that arent in service of the goals I want to achieve.
-The more we use and reinfornce a belief the stronger it gets, the ones we don’t use lose their power and over time disappear.
+The more we use and reinforce a belief the stronger it gets, the ones we don’t use, lose their power and over time disappear.
 I use affirmations to reinforce and nourish beliefs that are powerful and have the ability to create the life I desire.